 74-339.
 Logistics and Supply Chain Management

-The planning, implementing and controlling of logistics activities associated with the flow of goods and related information, from the raw materials stage to the end user.
-This course discusses the fundamentals of business logistics and supply chain management, including transportation, order management, warehousing, reverse distribution, logistics information technology, and the impacts of product, price and promotion.
-(Prerequisite: 74-131 or permission of instructor.)
+The planning, implementing and controlling of logistics activities associated with the flow of goods and related information, from the raw materials stage through to the end user.
+This course discusses the fundamentals of business logistics and supply chain management, including transportation, order management, warehousing, international logistics, reverse distribution, logistics information technology, and the impacts of product, price and promotion.
+(Prerequisite: 74-232).

 74-432.
 Product Planning for Marketing Management

 An overall view of the product planning function (including the planning of services) in a company or institution, including the development and appraisal of product ideas, optimal organization of the planning process, product audits, financial and legal aspects of product planning, and intra-organizational factors.
 (Prerequisite: 74-232.)